-The project, which is planned to run for two until three years, is being coordinated by GIQS and carried out with thirteen partners from the German-Dutch border region.
-These include four entrepreneurs: Arnold Co-Innovatie, De Biogeoloog, Detiger and Whysor B.V.; three Dutch municipalities: Maastricht, Nijmegen and Weert; and two German municipalities: Krefeld and Mönchengladbach.
+The project, which is planned to run for two until three years, is being coordinated by GIQS and carried out with twelve partners from the German-Dutch border region.
+These include four entrepreneurs: Arnold Co-Innovatie, De Biogeoloog, Detiger and Whysor B.V.; four Dutch municipalities: Maastricht, Nijmegen, Venray and Weert; and two German municipalities: Krefeld and Mönchengladbach.

 TreeMania is implemented under the INTERREG V A programme Deutschland-Nederland and co-financed by the European Regional Development Fund (ERDF) and the Ministerium für Wirtschaft, Innovation, Digitalisierung und Energie NRW and the provinces of Gelderland and Limburg.
 It is accompanied by the programme management of the euregio rhein-maas-nord.